 Overnight Visitation - Overnight guests may reside with the student in their residence hall room, theme house or Commons apartment provided the roommate/house/apartment mates of the resident agree, the overnight guest agrees to follow all housing and campus policies and the resident registers their overnight guest with their Assistant Director of Residence Life and/or Office of Residence Life.
 Residents shall take full responsibility for the actions of their guests including any violations of campus policies.
 Traditional and Suite-Style Residence Halls, Theme Houses, Sorority and Fraternity Houses residents may only have overnight guests who identify most closely with the same gender (except during Little Sibs Weekend when the policy is slightly adjusted.)
 Guests may stay for a maximum of two nights in a row with only the approval of their room/suite/house/apartment mates (guest must still be registered with their Assistant Director of Residence Life).
-Special written permission from their Assistant Director of Residence Life for a stay up to seven consecutive nights.
+Special written permission from their Assistant Director of Residence Life is required for a guest staying up to four nights.
+Guests staying longer than four nights must have written permission from the Director of Residence Life for a stay up to seven consecutive nights.
 To request permission, students should email the Director of Residence Life with the name of their guest and dates of requested visitation at least 48 hours before the visit is to begin.
 Guests may not stay longer than seven nights in the residence halls, theme houses or Commons apartments at any one period of time or stay for more than two periods of seven consecutive nights during an academic year.

-Escort Policy -
+Escort Policy